 Cut out almost every income tax loophole, make all income (capital gains on investments included) taxed using the same simple model, lower rates across the board (especially for lower and middle income earners – where the money will mostly go to boosting demand, where the economy is weakest right now) and put at least half of the savings towards cutting the deficit.
-Common sense ideas like this, on how we can, in one fell swoop, make the tax system more fair, cut deficit spending and stimulate the economy where it needs the stimulation are exactly the kinds of ideas we need right now.
+Common sense ideas like this are how we could, in one fell swoop, make the tax system more fair, cut deficit spending and stimulate the economy where it needs stimulation – if we lived in a saner world.

-Fellow Omaha resident Warren Buffet talked at length about part of this equation in an op-ed in the New York Time on Sunday, saying that we need to “stop coddling the super-rich”.
+Fellow Omaha resident Warren Buffett (whose house I used to walk by often, having no idea it was his) talked at length about part of this equation in an op-ed in the New York Time on Sunday, saying that we need to “stop coddling the super-rich”.
 I would have gone farther, saying we need to stop giving special deals to anyone.

 For example, why should investment income be treated any differently than regular income?
-Why should someone who brings home $100,000.00 from an investment get to pay significantly less on that than someone who is pulling a paycheck for the same amount?
-It’s absurd.
-Buffet has long used the example of how he actually pays the least percentage of his income than anyone else in his office, about half as much as the office average, while making far more than anyone else.
-Again – absurd.
+Why should someone who brings home $100,000.00 from profit on an investment get to pay significantly less on that income than someone who is pulling a paycheck for the same amount?
+Buffett has long used the example of how he actually pays the lowest percentage of income than anyone else in his office (about half as much as the office average) while making far more than anyone else (in the entire world, at times).

-The right’s kneejerk reaction to this is to say that it would stop people from investing.
+The right’s kneejerk reaction to treating investment income the same as earned income is to say that it would stop people from investing.
 But again, this is obviously ridiculous, as Buffet says in this part of his op-ed:

 Back in the 1980s and 1990s, tax rates for the rich were far higher, and my percentage rate was in the middle of the pack.
 According to a theory I sometimes hear, I should have thrown a fit and refused to invest because of the elevated tax rates on capital gains and dividends.